 7. Hard boiled quail eggs.

 Street vendors surround the Cusco market selling three eggs for $0.50, in a baggie with a sprinkling of salt.
 You eat them with the toothpick.
-They didn’t taste any different than hard-boiled chicken eggs.
+They tasted like chicken eggs.

 6. Roasted and ready-to-eat guinea pigs.